How often should my piano be tuned?

 My piano was just delivered, does it need tuning?

-Pianos are full of timber and are effected by changes in temperature and more particularly, humidity.
+Pianos are full of timber and are affected by changes in temperature and more particularly, humidity.
 Once you have your piano moved, leave it in its final position for about 4 to 12 weeks before having it tuned.
 Keep in mind that your piano should not be in direct sunlight or in front of heating and cooling devices including fireplaces.

 Can my old piano be tuned to A440?